-- -- The Attorney General.

-- -- The Director of the DTMB.

-- -- The Secretary of State.

-- -- The executive director of the Michigan Coalition to End Domestic and Sexual Violence.

-- -- The executive director of the Michigan Domestic and Sexual Violence Prevention and Treatment Board.
+- -- The Attorney General. - -- The Director of the DTMB. - -- The Secretary of State. - -- The executive director of the Michigan Coalition to End Domestic and Sexual Violence. - -- The executive director of the Michigan Domestic and Sexual Violence Prevention and Treatment Board. - -- A representative of the State Court Administrative Office.

-Within three years after the proposed Act's effective date, the first meeting of the Council would have to be called.
+Within four years after the proposed Act's effective date, the first meeting of the Council would have to be called.
 Except as otherwise provided, information collected by the Council would be exempt from disclosure under FOIA.
 The Council could not deliberate toward or render a decision on public policy, and a meeting of the Council would not be subject to the Open Meetings Act.